Quantum f-divergences and error correction: Acknowledgments

 \section{Acknowledgments}

-Partial funding was provided by the HAS-JSPS Japan-Hungary Joint Project, the Grant-in-Aid for Scientific Research (C)21540208 (FH), and the Hungarian Research Grant OTKA T068258 (MM and DP).
+Partial funding was provided by the JSPS-HAS Japan-Hungary Joint Project, the Grant-in-Aid for Scientific Research (C)21540208 (FH), and the Hungarian Research Grant OTKA T068258 (MM and DP).
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence program.
 Part of this work was done when MM was a Research Fellow at the Erwin Schr\"odinger Institute for Mathematical Physics in 2009 and later when the first three authors participated in the Quantum Information Theory program of the Mittag-Leffler Institute in 2010.
 Discussions with Tomohiro Ogawa and David Reeb (MM) and with Hui Khoon Ng (CB and MM) helped to improve the paper and are gratefully acknowledged here.
-The authors are grateful to anonymous referees for their comments, especially for pointing out Reference \cite{Jencova}.
+The authors are grateful to anonymous referees for their comments, especially for pointing out Reference \cite{Jencova}, and to Lajos Moln\'ar for pointing out an error in the original version of Proposition \ref{prop:continuity}.